sheshh00/Algo_Finals/README.md

 5. When it reaches 40 points, the game will be faster.
 6. If you hit the cactus, game over.
 It shows your score.
 7. Enter your name, then tap to restart.

+# Theme
+☀️ - Day/Light Mode
+🌙 - Night/Dark Mode

+If you reach 20 points, in the day/light it will set to sunset while in the night/dark mode it will set to sunrise.